lmqZach/JetsonNano_SLAM/README.md

 ```

 ## Objective
-The objective of homework 3 is to implement a version of the Simulta- neous Localization and Mapping (SLAM) technique and evaluate its perfor-
+The objective of this phase of project is to implement a version of the Simulta- neous Localization and Mapping (SLAM) technique and evaluate its perfor-
 mance.

 ## Detailed Tasks